NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 ⚠️ Don't worry, these are the broad outlines, and the States will add further details on what we need to do.

-The episode must be reported according to very specific steps:
+The episode must be declared according to very specific steps:

 1. The organization must notify the CSIRT or the competent authority within 24 hours of the start of the incident.
-It will be very important to specify if there is a cross-border impact.
+It will be very important to specify whether there is a cross-border impact.

 This is an early warning in which a malicious or illicit act, real or suspected, is stipulated.

-Morten Løkkegaard, Member of the European Parliament, makes it clear that this is just 'Houston we have a problem': no detailed report is expected, just the mention to the authorities that there is a problematic situation.
+Morten Løkkegaard, a member of the European Parliament, makes it clear that it is just 'Houston we have a problem': no detailed report is expected, just a mention to the authorities that there is a problematic situation.

-2. 72 hours after notification of the incident, the organization must update the information and carry out an initial assessment.
+2. 72 hours after notification of the incident, the organization must update the information and provide an initial assessment.

-3. One month after notification (i.e. 72 hours + one month), the organization must issue its final report, or one month after the incident has been processed at the latest.
+3. One month after the notification (i.e., 72 hours + one month), the organization must submit its final report or one month after the incident is processed at the latest.

 NB: If the incident lasts more than one month, the organization must produce an interim report.

-Different stages following an incident - NIS 2
+Different steps following an incident - NIS 2

 The final report